 Solution: Ramp up slowly.
 If you’re engaging in a new activity, try joining a group exercise class or working with a physical trainer.
 They can give you pointers on how to do new activities safely and help you set realistic goals for how fast to ramp up.

 For many people, a fitness tracker can increase how much physical activity they get.
 But maybe you are a busy mom chasing young children.
 Or you work at a job that keeps you on your feet all day, like nursing, waitressing, or construction.

 In that case, you may easily hit your daily step goals — and then some.
 But if your fitness tracker causes you to skip that evening walk or visit the gym, it may decrease your fitness.

 Solution: If you find you are less active due to your fitness tracker, it may not be for you.
 Maybe you could pass it along to a family member or friend or at least rethink how you will use the data it gathers.

 Tips for Using Your Fitness Tracker Effectively

 So, what can you do to stay healthy with a fitness tracker?

-- Set daily goals appropriate to your lifestyle, rather than using the preset ones.
+- Set daily goals appropriate to your lifestyle rather than using the presets.